Ras Al Khaimah Free Trade Zone: RAK FTZ Parks

-The Industrial Park is located along the Ras Al Khaimah coastal road, approximately 18 km north of Ras Al Khaimah's city centre, and immediately adjacent to Hulaylah Island.
+The Industrial Park is located along the Ras Al Khaimah coastal road, approximately 18 km north of Ras Al Khaimah's city center, and adjacent to Hulaylah Island.
 The park is about 6 km from Ras Al Khaimah's Saqr Port, covering an area of 128 hectares.
 It is developed for heavy industries and warehousing, and also incorporates energy supply.
-The park's facilities include on-site employee accommodations, a customs office, an operation supportive services centre, as well as other administrative support and service centres.
+The park's facilities include on-site employee accommodations, a customs office, an operation supportive services center, as well as other administrative support and service centers.